 Pregnancy testing is available for students by appointment at University Health Services.
 To schedule an appointment, use the online Personal Health Portal or call 847-491-2204.
 Results are available on the same day as the appointment.

-The cost of pregnancy testing is covered under NU Student Health Insurance.
-Those with other insurance policies will need to pay for testing services at the time of the visit (currently $12).
+The cost of pregnancy testing is covered under NU Student Health Insurance when performed during an office visit.
+Those with other insurance policies will need to pay for testing services at the time of the visit (currently $12.50 for urine test, $45 for blood test).

 Q: What will happen when I go to University Health Services to get the test?